unisys12/fake-canine/README.md

 ## Usage

 I'm not sure I like the current API, but for now...
 It will work.
-Gotta do more research!
+Got to do more research!

 ```php
 <?php